bluemountainstudios/pines-website/_pages/privacypolicy.md

 When you access the App, we may collect certain information automatically, including, but not limited to, the type of device you use, the IP address of your device, your operating system, and other statistics.

 ### Randomly Generated Identifiers
 We employ randomly generated identifiers to anonymously identify users.
-These IDs are linked to data transmitted to RevenueCat, Sentry, Mixpanel, and other third party services and are included in any log files you share with us.
+These IDs are linked to data transmitted to RevenueCat, Sentry, Posthog, and other third party services and are included in any log files you share with us.
 Although the ID may be associated with your device and/or Apple ID, we are unable to trace or connect it back to you unless you voluntarily provide us with the ID.

 ### User Identifiers
 If you sign in to the App with Sign In with Apple, Apple will generate an identifier that we use to recognize you in the app.
-These IDs are linked to data transmitted to RevenueCat, Sentry, Mixpanel, and other third party services and are included in any log files you share with us.
+These IDs are linked to data transmitted to RevenueCat, Sentry, Posthog, and other third party services and are included in any log files you share with us.
 Although the ID may be associated with your device and/or Apple ID, we are unable to trace or connect it back to you personally unless you voluntarily provide us your ID.

 ### Purchase Data
 We use Apple as a payment provider for paid subscriptions.
 Apple's Privacy Policy can be found [here](https://www.apple.com/legal/privacy/en-ww/).